Benjamin F. Edwards & Company Inc. Boosts Position in ShotSpotter, Inc. (NASDAQ:SSTI)

 Benjamin F. Edwards & Company Inc. boosted its position in shares of ShotSpotter, Inc. (NASDAQ:SSTI) by 27.8% in the first quarter, according to the company in its most recent Form 13F filing with the SEC.
 The fund owned 1,296 shares of the company’s stock after acquiring an additional 282 shares during the quarter.
 Benjamin F. Edwards & Company Inc.’s holdings in ShotSpotter were worth $45,000 at the end of the most recent reporting period.

 A number of other institutional investors have also recently bought and sold shares of SSTI.
 Citigroup Inc. increased its position in ShotSpotter by 253.2% during the fourth quarter.
 Citigroup Inc. now owns 1,660 shares of the company’s stock valued at $63,000 after acquiring an additional 1,190 shares during the last quarter.
-Marshall Wace LLP purchased a new stake in ShotSpotter during the first quarter valued at $110,000.
-UBS Group AG increased its position in ShotSpotter by 14.7% during the first quarter.
-UBS Group AG now owns 5,082 shares of the company’s stock valued at $178,000 after acquiring an additional 653 shares during the last quarter.
-The Manufacturers Life Insurance Company purchased a new stake in ShotSpotter during the fourth quarter valued at $202,000.
-Finally, Ieq Capital LLC purchased a new stake in ShotSpotter during the first quarter valued at $237,000.
+Marshall Wace LLP purchased a new stake in ShotSpotter in the first quarter worth about $110,000.
+UBS Group AG increased its position in ShotSpotter by 14.7% in the first quarter.
+UBS Group AG now owns 5,082 shares of the company’s stock worth $178,000 after buying an additional 653 shares in the last quarter.
+The Manufacturers Life Insurance Company purchased a new stake in ShotSpotter in the fourth quarter worth about $202,000.
+Finally, Ieq Capital LLC purchased a new stake in ShotSpotter in the first quarter worth about $237,000.
 Institutional investors own 60.67% of the company’s stock.

-In other news, Director Pascal Levensohn sold 3,147 shares of the company’s stock in a transaction dated Monday, May 24th.
-The stock was sold at an average price of $39.55, for a total value of $124,463.85.
-Following the completion of the transaction, the director now owns 19,953 shares of the company’s stock, valued at $789,141.15.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In the last ninety days, insiders sold 4,139 shares of company stock valued at $163,860.
-Corporate insiders own 10.60% of the company’s stock.
+In related news, Director Pascal Levensohn sold 3,147 shares of the stock in a transaction that occurred on Monday, May 24th.
+The stock was sold at an average price of $39.55, for a total transaction of $124,463.85.
+Following the completion of the transaction, the director now directly owns 19,953 shares of the company’s stock, valued at $789,141.15.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Over the last three months, insiders have sold 4,139 shares of company stock valued at $163,860.
+10.60% of the stock is owned by corporate insiders.

 NASDAQ SSTI opened at $48.00 on Friday.
 The company has a market capitalization of $560.64 million, a price-to-earnings ratio of 436.40, a price-to-earnings-growth ratio of 19.58 and a beta of 1.35.
 The stock has a 50-day simple moving average of $41.14.
 ShotSpotter, Inc. has a twelve month low of $21.72 and a twelve month high of $53.97.